 Link to other pages only when you see your user benefiting from the link.

-Adding value to your readers should be your starting point and not just the passing of link value.
+Enhancing the value delivered to your readers should be your starting point and not just the passing of link value.

 An engaged user is an indication of a great website, and that means higher ranking.